AliffAzmi/image-watermark-app/README.md

 npm run dev
 ```

-4. Install Postman to interact with REST API.
+4. Install Postman to interact with it.
 *   URL: `http://localhost:4002`
 *   Method: POST